-1. Identification of course:

-1.1 Current course prefix (subject area) and number1.2 Course title: Electrical Engineering Design IV1.3 Credit hours: 1.0 : EE 400

-2. Proposed course credit hours: 2.0

-EE cre Rationale for the revision of course credit hours: Senior Capstone Experience.
-While the content of the cedit hours does not adequately reflect the workload in this 2 credit hours.

-4. Proposed term for implementation: Winter 2018

-5. Dates of prior committee approvals:

-Department of Engineering 2 February 2017

-Ogden College Curriculum Committee March 3, 2017

-University Curriculum Committee 3-23-17
+Co entact Person: Mark Cambron mark.cambron@wku.edu 74.
+5-8868 1.
+Identification of course: 1.1 Current course prefix (subject area) and number: 1.2 Course title: Electrical Engineering Design IV 1.3 Credit hours: 1.0 EE 400 2.
+Proposed course credit hours: 2.0 EE 3.
+Rationale for the revision of course credit hours: This course is the first course of the EE Senior Capstone Experience.
+While the content of the course has not changed, the value of 1 credit hours does not adequately reflect the workload in this course, therefore it is being modified to 2 credit hours.
+4. Proposed term for implementation: Fall 1 2017 5.
+Dates of prior committee approvals: Department of Engineering 2 February 2017 Ogden College Curriculum Committee March 3, 2017 University Curriculum Committee

 University Senate

-Ogden College of Science and Engineering Department of Engineering Proposal to Revise a Program (Consent)
+Ogden College of Science and Engineering Department of Engineering Proposal to Revise a Program Action Item)